-Code-set display width refers to the maximum number of columns required to display a character on a terminal.
-This information is specified by the LC_CTYPE category.
+Code set display width refers to the maximum number of columns required to display a character on a terminal.
+This information is specified by the LC\CTYPE category.

-ASCII Characters
+ASCII characters

 ASCII is a code set containing 128 code points (0x00 through 0x7F).
 The ASCII character set contains control characters, punctuation marks, digits, and the uppercase and lowercase English alphabet.
 Several 8-bit code sets incorporate ASCII as a proper subset.
 However, throughout this document, ASCII refers to 7-bit-only code sets.
 To emphasize this, it is referred to as 7-bit ASCII.
 The 7-bit ASCII code set is a proper subset of all supported code sets and is referred to as the portable character set.

-For more information, see Chapter 4, "Code Sets for National Language Support," on page 49.
+"Code sets for multicultural support" on page 47